lepelog/twitchIrcClient/README.md

 Fully written in Python3

 ##Installation
 Change to this directory and execute `python3 setup.py install`.
+If you don't have root-priveleges and/or want to install the package just for yourself, use `python3 setup.py --user` instead.

+To uninstall this package with pip run `pip3 uninstall twitchircclient`

 ##Features
 - Joining/Parting multiple channels